 Speaking of, here is a video we made together with our friend Bart De Pau from Learn Dutch (whose youtube channel has almost 90K subscribers) all about dating in the Netherlands.
 This might be useful if you find you’ve found yourself struggling to flirt and overusing the word mooi…

 Did you learn any new Dutch in this article?
 Practice it in the comments below!

-Editor’s Note: This article was originally published on 15 August 2016, and was updated 30 October 2019 for your reading pleasure.
+Editor’s Note: This article was originally published in August 2016, and was updated in September 2020 for your reading pleasure.